 San Pedro has stunning hotels that will take your breath away.
 I stayed at El Secreto Belize just 11 miles north of San Pedro Town.
 The views were breathtaking and the atmosphere very relaxing and peaceful.
 I wrote a full article about My Stay at El Secreto Belize Hotel.

-A post shared by #christobeltravel for feature (@christobeltravel) on
+A post shared by Travel Blog #christobeltravel (@christobeltravel) on

 Things to do in San Pedro Belize

 The Barrier Reef is one of the most popular places to visit in Belize.
 People come from all over the world just to dive and snorkel at the reef.
 The Barrier Reef in Belize is the second largest coral reef system in the world; the largest is the Australian Great Barrier Reef.

 The Barrier Reef is only a few miles from Ambergris Caye Island and very close to San Pedro.
 Diving brings a beautiful experience in this area and Ambergris Caye is known as the diving destination.
 You can rent diving gear from local diving shops.

 Tour companies offering diving tours to the Barrier Reef and local diving sites, during the day and night, are many.
 Ask your hotel for their recommended dive tours nearby.

 If you are interested in snorkeling, you will find more information on Hol Chan Reserve and Shark Ray Alley, which are well known as some of the best snorkeling sites in Belize.
 Belize waters offer beautiful and bright colored fish that you will appreciate and admire.

 Sailing is popular at the island of Ambergris and its neighboring island of Caye Caulkner.

 Jet skis and Wave runners (in front of the Spin drift Hotel)